wp-plugins/wp-invoice/readme.txt

 * Complete rewrite.
 Old invoice data is not deleted, please notify us if you have any upgrading issues.

 == Change Log ==

+= Version 3.03.0 =
+* Automatic import of Web Invoice plugin invoices.
+* Invoice logs display the user that created the invoice.
+* Dynamic column toggling improvements for the overview page.
+* Improvements to invoice editing page for better UI.
+* Fix to incorrect invoice total calculation when using a combination of discounts and taxes.
+* Added option to send invoice payment notification to invoice creator, as well as site admin.
+* Improved time formatting.
+* Added option to set global tax.
+* Fix to negative balance if price quantity is negative.
+* Fix to tax amount not being displayed in line items on overview page.
+* Fix to discount field not working if discount name is blank.
+* Fix to discount field only allowing integers.
+* EOL fixes that were causing parse errors on some hosts.
+* WP-CRM integration.

 = Version 3.02 =
 * Minor fixes.